airbnb/knowledge-repo/docs/deployment.rst

 which starts a web application instance on `http://127.0.0.1:7000` with the default (insecure) options.
-The command line also supports some high-level options, such as :code:`--port` and :code:`--dburi` which respectively change the local port on which the server is running, and the SQLAlchemy URI where the database can be found and/or initiated (which is necessary even when not using a database-backed knowledge repo).
+The command line also supports some high-level options, such as :code:`--port` and :code:`--dburi` which respectively change the local port on which the server is running, and the SQLAlchemy URI of the database to use and/or initialize for the post index (which is distinct from the database, if any, used to store knowledge posts).

 For shared deployments, however, you will probably need to create a server configuration file.
 A complete server configuration template can be found